 Before importing images, and videos, you get to see a preview of both.
 You can choose to skip a few imports by unchecking the box next to it.
 The software also offers you to see photos in groups which in simple words grouped by date.
 Lastly, you can choose to import only new ones to skip duplicate file import.

-While Photos App on Windows 10 offers a modern interface, and probably a better way to view images, it is rather slow, and without any option for import.
+While Windows Photos App offers a modern interface, and probably a better way to view images, it is rather slow, and without any option for import.
 We would love to see if small, yet important, options like these are added to it so importing can be fruitful.